-How To Pack A Guitar For Shipping
+10 Tips on How To Pack a Vintage Guitar

 A guitar must be packed in a shipping box with packing material around it before shipping.
 It should NOT be shipped in a guitar case alone, as this is NOT enough protection.

-Guitar shipping box: Please call your local UPS retail store as soon as possible to make sure they have a correct size guitar shipping box, which is about 50" X 20" X 9".
-Many UPS retail stores do not have this size box and will need to order it for you, so please call them several days in advance to avoid delays.
+Guitar shipping box: Please call your local UPS or Fedex retail store as soon as possible to make sure they have a correct size guitar shipping box, which is about 50" X 20" X 9".
+Many retail stores do not have this size box and will need to order it for you, so please call them several days in advance to avoid delays.

 The point is to keep the guitar and any items on the guitar or in the case from shifting or moving around.
-There should be no movement inside the case.

 1. Loosen the strings on the guitar.
 Remove any guitar strap